Schools and Programs

 The school provides online real estate classes in partnership with Career Webschool.
 Students can take New York real estate prelicensure classes, real estate continuing education and appraisal continuing education courses.

 The Language and Creative Arts division offers a ceramics class for students at all levels.
-Students learn in a studio setting and receive instruction in plaster mold making, porcelain slip casting, glazing and firing.
+Students learn in a studio setting and receive instructions in plaster mold making, porcelain slip casting, glazing and firing.